DinhDuyDev/DinhDuyDev/README.md

 ## Hi there 👋
 ## Dinh Duy Dev

-- 🔭 I’m currently working on something called BSYND
+- 🔭 Currently working on BSYND
 - 🌱 I’m currently learning C, OpenCV, Java, DSA, LeetCode
   <!-- 👯 I’m looking to collaborate on ... -->
   <!-- 🤔 I’m looking for help with ... -->